djdcybersecurity/litellm-temperature/README.md

 ## Author

-Developed and maintained by Daren Johnson.
+Developed and maintained by Daren J diaz